 How to Tell if You Have Gum Disease

 There are some telltale symptoms to watch for that could indicate that you are developing gum disease.
-If you notice any of these symptoms, we encourage you to contact our Brandywine, Hockessin, Middletown, Newark, Wilmington, and Millsboro, DE dental offices right away so we can examine and provide you with treatment.
+If you notice any of these symptoms, we encourage you to contact our dental offices in Brandywine, Hockessin, Middletown, Newark, Wilmington, and Millsboro, DE right away so we can examine and provide you with treatment.

 - Gums that bleed when brushing and flossing

 - Red, swollen or sore gums